junegunn/fzf/README.md

 Usage as Vim plugin
 -------------------

-(Note: To use fzf in GVim, bash and xterm are required.)
+(Note: To use fzf in GVim, an external terminal emulator is required.)

 ### `:FZF[!]`